apache/logging-log4cxx/src/site/markdown/development/building.md

 * Ubuntu 20.04(32 and 64-bit) - gcc, clang
 * Mac OSX - clang

-Various Linux distributions already have log4cxx as part of their package managers - consult the documentation for your distribution to determine if a package already exists.
+Various Linux distributions already have Log4cxx as part of their package managers - consult the documentation for your distribution to determine if a package already exists.

+[users mailing list]:@ref mailing-lists